Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Pantheon| ©Christopher Czermak

-Going when there is still some light is a beautiful experience as the building has a spectacular dome with an oculus through which sunlight enters and reflects off the mosaics and statues housed in the Pantheon.
+Going when there is still some light is a beautiful experience as the building has a spectacular dome with an oculus through which sunlight enters and reflects on the mosaics and statues housed in the Pantheon.

 Originally built as a temple dedicated to the entire mythology of Roman gods, the Pantheon was converted for use as a Christian church in the early 7th century.
 Inside you can see the tombs of some Italian monarchs and the tomb of the painter Raphael.